 We are The Good Fork

-The Good Fork Restaurant and bar serves eclectic seasonal New American food in a warm and cozy setting.
-Having opened our doors March of 2006, we have had the pleasure of serving the wonderful Red Hook, Brooklyn community and beyond for over 10 years.
+The Good Fork Restaurant and bar served eclectic seasonal New American food in a warm and cozy setting.
+Having opened our doors March of 2006, we had the pleasure of serving the wonderful Red Hook, Brooklyn community and beyond for over 14 years.

 Built by carpenter husband Ben Schneider and cheffed by wife Sohui Kim, The Good Fork is a mom and pop shop unto itself.
 With its signature curved wood ceiling and hand-made architectural details, it feels like being inside a boat or the diner car of an old train.
 It boasts an eclectic, globe-trotting menu that has one foot in comfort food and the other in fine dining.